hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04e-Components.md

 17. Pink fairies ...

-  From the addional code above, a CSS rule in the template code changes the background color to pink whenever the mouse cursor hovers over selected elements...
+  From the additional code above, a CSS rule in the template code changes the background color to pink whenever the mouse cursor hovers over selected elements...

   What will this do when we roll the mouse over `<p id='myWidget'>`?